pytorch/vision/docs/source/transforms.rst

 .. currentmodule:: torchvision.transforms

 Transforms are common image transformations.
 They can be chained together using :class:`Compose`.
-Additionally, there is the :mod:`torchvision.transforms.functional` module.
-Functional transforms give fine-grained control over the transformations.
+Most transform classes have a function equivalent: :ref:`functional transforms <functional_transforms>` give fine-grained control over the transformations.
 This is useful if you have to build a more complex transformation pipeline (e.g. in the case of segmentation tasks).

+Most transformations accept both `PIL <https://pillow.readthedocs.io>`_ images and tensor images, although some transformations are :ref:`PIL-only
+<transforms_pil_only>` and some are :ref:`tensor-only
+<transforms_tensor_only>`.
+The :ref:`conversion_transforms` may be used to
+convert to and from PIL images.

-All transformations accept PIL Image, Tensor Image or batch of Tensor Images as input.
-Tensor Image is a tensor with ``(C, H, W)`` shape, where ``C`` is a number of channels, ``H`` and ``W`` are image height and width.
-Batch of Tensor Images is a tensor of ``(B, C, H, W)`` shape, where ``B`` is a number of images in the batch.
-Deterministic or random transformations applied on the batch of Tensor Images identically transform all the images of the batch.
+The transformations that accept tensor images also accept batches of tensor images.
+A Tensor Image is a tensor with ``(C, H, W)`` shape, where ``C`` is a number of channels, ``H`` and ``W`` are image height and width.
+A batch of Tensor Images is a tensor of ``(B, C, H, W)`` shape, where ``B`` is a number of images in the batch.

+The expected range of the values of a tensor image is implicitely defined by the tensor dtype.
+Tensor images with a float dtype are expected to have values in ``[0, 1)``.
+Tensor images with an integer dtype are expected to have values in ``[0, MAX_DTYPE]`` where ``MAX_DTYPE`` is the largest value that can be represented in that dtype.

+Randomized transformations will apply the same transformation to all the images of a given batch, but they will produce different transformations across calls.
+For reproducible transformations across calls, you may use :ref:`functional transforms <functional_transforms>`.

 .. warning::